Pre-tirement

-The neologism pre-tirement describes the emergence of a new working state, positioned between the traditional states of employment and retirement.
+Pre-tirement is a neologism for the working state between traditional employment and full retirement that is common among aging populations in first world economies.
+Pre-tirees work on a part-time or informal basis for reasons that vary and may be to earn money, escape boredom, or contribute to efforts they consider important.

 The word is a portmanteau word, coming from the prefix "pre" and the word "retirement."
 The state is being found primarily in first world economies, with aging populations.
 A "pre-tiree" will continue to create economic wealth and/or contribute to the generation of knowledge, likely on a part-time or reduced hours basis.
 Some "pre-tirees" use the period to give back by providing unpaid social support.
-This form of unpaid work creates economic benefit, by allowing taxes to be focused on other wealth creating or protecting activities, but relies on the existence of sufficient financial resource.
+This form of unpaid work creates economic benefit, by allowing taxes to be focused on other wealth creating or protecting activities but relies on the existence of sufficient financial resource.